hetalang/heta-compiler/docs/cli-references.md

 If we check the content of the created "test" directory we will see the following:

-**src/index.heta** : the default heta file containing platform template. [index.heta](https://raw.githubusercontent.com/hetalang/heta-compiler/master/bin/init/index.heta ':target=_blank :download')
+**src/index.heta** : the default heta file containing platform template. [index.heta](https://raw.githubusercontent.com/hetalang/heta-compiler/master/bin/init/index.heta){:download}

 **src/qsp-units.heta** : pre-defined list of units.
-You didn't have to use it. [qsp-units.heta](https://raw.githubusercontent.com/hetalang/heta-compiler/master/bin/init/qsp-units.heta ':target=_blank :download')
+You didn't have to use it. [qsp-units.heta](https://raw.githubusercontent.com/hetalang/heta-compiler/master/bin/init/qsp-units.heta){:download}

 **platform.yml** : default declaration file.